arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 we will lose the project's history.

 <div class = "learnmore">
+What are the series of dots preceding `.git`?
 The `.` (pronounced "dot") refers to the directory you are currently in, while `..` ("dot dot") refers to the parent of the directory you are currently in.
-Every directory automatically contains both `.` and `..`.
+Every directory automatically contains both `.` and `..` as things you can use as quick shorthand if you need to use them to navigate through the file structure.
+What we're seeing here, then, is really a list of three things that stay hidden unless you specify that you want to see hidden things: (1)`.`, (2) `..`, and (3) `.git`
 </div>

 ### Creating the `main` branch